JennieNgi/clone-bbc-landing-page-code/README.md

 # Introduction
-- This is a clone BBC website
+- This is a clone BBC website landing page
 - For website display, please go to: https://jenniengi.github.io/clonebbc/
 - The purpose is to show skills in HTML, CSS, JavaScript